 The Emancipation Proclamation did not free slaves in the four border states that had stayed in the Union–Maryland, Kentucky, Missouri, and Delaware.
 Slaves there were freed by separate state actions.
 In Maryland, a new constitution was adopted nearly two years after the Emancipation Proclamation, in November, 1864.

 The records now known as “Slave Statistics” consist of the register of slaves owned by people in Maryland as of November 1, 1864, when slavery was abolished.
-These registers were authorized by the General Assembly in the hope that the Federal Government would compensate former slaveholders in Union states–perhaps for all their slaves but most particularly for those who had joined or been drafted into the Union Army.
+These registers were authorized by the General Assembly in the hope that the Federal Government would compensate former slaveholders in Union states–perhaps for all their slaves, but most particularly for those who had joined or been drafted into the Union Army.
 The governor appointed a commissioner of slave statistics for each county, to serve for two years.
 Former slaveowners could, at their own discretion, furnish the commissioner with the names and descriptions of all their former slaves, together with the value of this “property.”
 There was no requirement to do so and not all former slaveholders chose to.
+Those who had not sworn allegiance to the Union were prohibited from claiming compensation.

-If your ancestors were “declared” in this way, you may be in luck; for this was one of the few occasions when slaveowners acknowledged the surnames of those they held in slavery.
+If your ancestors were “declared” in this way, you may be in luck, for this was one of the few occasions when enslavers acknowledged the surnames of those they held in slavery.

 Abraham Magruder 23 : John T. W. Compton, agent of William T. Compton